darkling39/Node-scraper/README.md

 First of all use npm init to automaticly install all depencencies.

+Project connected to MongoDb, so you need a MongoDb cluster and free database(or just comment(remmove) lines related to Mongo)

+Connection take place in 10th line app.js.
+Just replace mine connection to yours.

 To begin scraping you need to start your server by command "npm start".
 You'll have a server on localhost:5000.